 The mission of the Board is to be a strategic asset of the Corporation measured by the contribution the Directors make, both individually and collectively, to the long-term success of the Corporation.
 The Board of Directors has a dual role to all shareholders of oversight and advisory.
-As such, the Board of Directors has several
+As such, the Board of Directors has several policies/guidelines in place to assist them in discharging their duties, including the Board of Directors Mandate, a Code of Governance Practices, and a Charter of Expectations.

-The Board oversees the business and affairs of the Corporation, establishes, or approves overall corporate policies where required and involves itself jointly with management in the creation of shareholder value, the preservation and protection of the Corporation's assets and the establishment of the Corporation's strategic direction.
+The Board oversees the business and affairs of the Corporation, establishes, or approves overall corporate policies where required, and involves itself jointly with management in the creation of shareholder value, the preservation and protection of the Corporation's assets, and the establishment of the Corporation's strategic direction.
 The Board is responsible for the overall stewardship of Linamar.
 To this end, the Board supervises the management of the business and affairs of Linamar in accordance with applicable laws.
 The Board's stewardship also includes a regular assessment of the Company's efforts to derive value from ethical business conduct, the promotion of sustainable sourcing and production practices, and further implementation of diverse employment policies.
 For these purposes, the Board holds regularly scheduled meetings on a fiscal quarterly basis, with additional meetings held as required.
 Separate annual strategic planning and business-plan review meetings provide the Board the opportunity for a detailed discussion of strategy with management.
 In addition, there is continued communication between senior management and Board members on an informal basis and through Committee meetings.